Multiuser & Remote Connections

 as long as it is up.

 - Create a shared folder.
-See below for more information about how to create a shared folder.
+(See the end of this page for more information about creating shared folders)

-- Go back to the computer where your current database resides.
+- Go back to the computer where your current database was created.
+Locate the data folder of your database.

 - Browse to the shared folder, right click the shared folder and click "paste".
 This will create a copy of the